betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

   EXPECT_CALL(mock_foo, DoThis());
   ... code that uses mock_foo ...

-  // The test will fail if a method of mock_foo other than DoThis()
+  // The test will fail if a strategy of mock_foo other than DoThis()
   // is called.
 }
 ```